Radian (RDN)

 AI Analysis | Feedback

-Eric Ray, Senior Executive Vice President, Chief Digital Officer
+Daniel Kobell, Senior Executive Vice President, Interim Chief Financial Officer

 Ted Hoffman, Senior Executive Vice President, General Counsel

-Ted Hoffman is responsible for legal and regulatory compliance at Radian.
-Since joining the company in 2005, he has managed SEC, NYSE, and Sarbanes-Oxley compliance, corporate governance, and other corporate matters.
-Before Radian, he was a senior associate in the Corporate and Securities Group of Drinker Biddle & Reath LLP.
+Ted Hoffman serves as Senior Executive Vice President and General Counsel for Radian.
+He is responsible for managing legal and regulatory compliance for the company.
+Since joining Radian in 2005, Hoffman has overseen SEC, NYSE, and Sarbanes-Oxley compliance, corporate governance, and other corporate matters.
+Before his tenure at Radian, he was a senior associate in the Corporate and Securities Group of Drinker Biddle & Reath LLP in Philadelphia.

 AI Analysis | Feedback